 Indigo Macaws Photo: Fabrice Schmitt

-On the second half of our trip we’ll prospect the northern part of the threatened Atlantic Forest, from sea level to 3000 feet.
-We’ll stay two full days at a wonderful lodge at Serra Bonita while exploring coastal areas near Porto Seguro.
-We’ll have a great chance of finding the vulnerable Pink-legged Graveteiro (discovered only 25 years ago!), the endemic Bahia Tyrannulet, Bahia Antwren, and Bahia Spinetail, the minute Buff-throated Purpletuft, the stunning Banded and White-winged Cotingas, and a multitude of more widespread but still beautiful species, including Pin-tailed Manakin, White-shouldered Fire-eye, Spot-billed Toucanet, and plenty of colourful tanagers.
+On the second part of our trip we’ll prospect the northern part of the threatened Atlantic Forest, from sea level to 3000 feet.
+We’ll stay two full days at a wonderful lodge at Serra Bonita, and then explore the coastal area near Porto Seguro.
+We have a great chance of finding the “vulnerable” Pink-legged Graveteiro (discovered only 25 years ago!), the endemic Bahia Tyrannulet, Bahia Antwren, and Bahia Spinetail, the minute Buff-throated Purpletuft, the stunning Banded and White-winged Cotingas, and a multitude of more widespread but still beautiful species, including Pin-tailed Manakin, White-shouldered Fire-eye, Spot-billed Toucanet, and plenty of colorful tanagers.

-Our short pre-tour extension will look for the splendid and sadly endangered Indigo Macaw, whose world population is estimated at fewer than 1000 individuals.
+Pre-tour extension: Our short pre-tour extension will look for the splendid and sadly endangered Indigo Macaw, whose world population is estimated at fewer than 1000 individuals.
 These birds live in a remarkable place where the amazing caatinga vegetation mixes with landscapes of red cliffs and giant cacti.
-We’ll stay at a lodge protecting land for the macaw (and plenty of other interesting species), so our visit will also contribute to the conservation of these fantastic birds.
+We’ll make a donation to the NGO protecting land for the macaw (and plenty of other interesting species), so our visit will also contribute to the conservation of these fantastic birds.
 We recognize that the drives to and from the macaws are long but these birds are magical and we wanted to offer the option.

 Day 2: We’ll need to drive all day with few stops to reach the Indigo Macaw reserve.
 As we travel, the agricultural fields, grassland, and patches of forest found near Salvador will slowly be replaced by drier and drier habitat.
 Ultimately we’ll reach the little village of Canudos, where prime caatinga habitat, and the Indigo Macaws, can be found.
 This distinctive xeric habitat holds not only exciting birds but also fascinating cacti, euphorbias, and trees.
 Night in Canudos.